Arriving in Australia

 Before you leave home, we recommend that you book temporary or short-term accommodation for your first few weeks in Brisbane.

-UQ offers guaranteed accommodation for students on our St Lucia and Herston campuses, to help you secure accommodation before you arrive in Brisbane.
+UQ offers guaranteed accommodation for students studying at our campuses, to help you secure accommodation before you arrive in Brisbane.

 You should plan to arrive in Brisbane about 2 weeks before classes begin so you can attend Orientation, settle in and arrange your long-term accommodation.